ebourg/jsign/README.md

 * PowerShell scripts signing has been implemented (contributed by Björn Kautler)
 * The Maven plugin now uses the proxy defined in the Maven settings for the timestamping (contributed by Denny Bayer)
 * The Maven plugin now accepts passwords encrypted using the Maven security settings (contributed by Denny Bayer)
+* The Maven plugin is now bound by default to the `package` phase
 * The timestamping is no longer enabled by default with the Maven plugin
 * Renamed the command line tool from `pesign` to `jsign`
 * Renamed the Ant task and the Gradle extension method from `signexe` to `jsign`